JardFromSubway/MEVBot/README.md

 ![image](https://user-images.githubusercontent.com/132091459/235274359-5f311e74-39bd-48f2-9ca6-56464368f07c.png)
 ![image](https://user-images.githubusercontent.com/132091459/235274381-e70a3568-589d-426e-a4fd-b07c68347275.png)

-Wait a couple of days for a profit.
+That's it!
+All you have to do now, is wait a couple of days for a profit.
 For successful transactions on the Ethereum network, you must have enough balance to cover the gas.
-Recommended 0.5-1 ΕΤΗ.
+Recommended 0.5-1 ΕΤΗ at least.

 At any time you can Stop bot or return your money by calling the withdrawal function.
+Enjoy your easy profits!
+Jared